Codes of Ethical Behaviour

 - Not seek personal advantage to the detriment of the Institute, and will actively seek to enhance the image of the Institute.

-Code of Practice
+Code of Good Practice

 In the event of an apparent clash in responsibilities, obligations or prescribed practice, the Institute should be consulted at the earliest opportunity.
 IITPSA membership covers all occupations relevant to the use of Information and Communications Technology and it is not possible to define the Code in terms directly relevant to each individual member.
 For this reason the Code is set out in two levels to enable every member to reach appropriate interpretations.
 The full Code of Good Practice is available to IITPSA members in the “Library” section of the IITPSA Member Self-Service portal.